 Our plan is designed to meet the specialized needs of people who have certain medical conditions.
-To be eligible for our plan, you must be diagnosed with Diabetes, Chronic Heart Failure (CHF), and/or one of the following cardiovascular disorders: cardiac arrhythmias, coronary artery disease, peripheral vascular disease, or chronic venous thromboembolic disorder.
+To be eligible for our plan, you must have diabetes, chronic heart failure (CHF), or cardiovascular disorders (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder).

-• Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within six-month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).
+Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within six-month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).

-Section 2.2 Here is the plan service area for Brand New Day Embrace Care Plan
+Section 2.2 Here is the plan service area for Brand New Day Embrace Care Plan (HMO C-SNP)

-Brand New Day Embrace Care Plan is available only to individuals who live in our plan service area.
+Brand New Day Embrace Care Plan (HMO C-SNP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-The service area is described.
+The service area is described below.

-Our service area includes these counties in California: Alameda, Fresno, Imperial, Kings, Madera, Placer, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Stanislaus, Tulare and Yolo.
+Our service area includes these counties in California: Alameda, Fresno, Imperial, Kern, Kings, Madera, Placer, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Stanislaus, Tulare and Yolo.